 Osteria Anice Stellato: Yummy food and moderate prices.
 Fondamenta de la Sensa, 3272

-It is so romantic to stroll through Venice with your love and catch a drink or two in the corner of a cozy bar.
+It is so beautiful to stroll through Venice and catch a drink or two in the corner of a cozy bar.
 One of those bars is Il Mercante in Fondamenta dei Frari 2564.
 The bartender mixes the drinks with so much passion, I recommend the Italian75, a gin-based cocktail.
-After two of those, believe me, it’s gonna be even more romantic 😉

 The rooftop bar of the Hilton Molina Stucky in Giudecca makes sure that the romance factor goes on and on.
 Enjoy a divine view of Venice while sipping your cocktail.

 On the other end of Venice, you will find Al Timon Bragozzo for a glass of wine.
 Adriatico Mar is a wine bar with good music and little sandwiches and on Campo Santa Margherita you’ll find many restaurants and bars, tourists as well as locals.

 Disclaimer: This article contains affiliate links which means I will earn a small commission if you purchase/book through my links.
 This is without extra costs for you.
 Thank you for supporting me.

 Special thanks to Venezia Unica who provided four 24-hour public transport tickets for free.